 IoT sensors in construction equipment allow them to transmit information about their status and any need for service or repairs.
 This feature in asset tracking allows you to perform predictive maintenance for your equipment under normal working conditions to avoid any disruption.
 It reduces equipment failure and increases the life of your machinery, resulting in huge cost savings in the long run.

 Energy and fuel costs have a large financial impact in the construction industry.
 You can install smart meters to track energy and fuel consumption in worksites and use embedded IoT sensors to track vehicle performance, fuel usage, idling time, driving habits etc. As a result, businesses can reduce costs, improve resource utilization, and ensure sustainable construction practices.

 5. Labor Productivity

 The average construction worker loses 2.8 hours per working week.
 IoT sensors and devices can help remotely track and monitor labor productivity on construction sites with the help of real-time information.
 Recent studies show that productivity of workers using wearable technology increased 8.5%, while their job satisfaction levels increased 3.5%.

-6. Inventory accuracy
+6. Inventory Accuracy

 Reducing stock-outs and overstocks of construction inventory such as tools, spare parts, machinery, and materials, can lower your overall inventory costs by 10% and item level tagging can increase inventory accuracy by up to 95%.
-IoT based inventory management helps you keep track of all the construction supplies and goods your company has in stock.
+IoT based asset tracking helps you keep track of all the construction supplies and goods your company has in stock.
 If you have excess stock then you are locking up capital, as well as paying unnecessarily for resources like storage space.